Caramel Apple Mug Cake (Easy Microwave Dessert)

 I kid you not, I memorized this easy microwave dessert recipe after just a few times making it, so now, I can jump up during a commercial break, get two mug cakes into the microwave, and be back just as my show is continuing (remember the days before DVRs where you HAD to get back before the commercial ended?).

 - The most important thing when it comes to an apple mug cake is proper stirring, since you are stirring the ingredients together in the mug.
 Sometimes, with boxier or more geometric mugs, pockets of flour can get trapped in the bottom “corners” of the mugs.
 I find it best to use a small rubber spatula to stir up the batter in the mug, so that the spatula can get all the flour out of those corners, and incorporated into the batter.

 - For extra intense apple flavor in this easy microwave dessert, use instant pot apple butter or homemade applesauce in place of jarred applesauce in this applesauce mug cake.
 Apple butter is also a great choice for a Thanksgiving charcuterie board.

 - While microwaving, watch to make sure cakes don’t spill over sides of mugs.
 As long as your mug is at least 12 ounces, you should be fine, but cakes may temporarily puff up slightly higher than the tops of the mugs.
 It should go back down without spilling over.

-- Feel free to add a pinch of cinnamon to the batter if you’d like!
+- Feel free to add a pinch of cinnamon or pumpkin pie spice to the batter if you’d like!
 Pumpkin pie spice is also perfect in my Thanksgiving Rice Krispies treats.

 More great apple recipes: